-Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex ical of biftii Length of Time Serveu the Nationwide Fund Complex 1950 Trustee since December 2004 130
+Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex 1950 Trustee since December 2004 130

 Retired.
 From 1988 through 2003, Ms. Jacobs was a Managing Director and European Portfolio Manager of CREF Investments (Teachers Insurance and Annuity Association-College Retirement Equities Fund).
 Ms. Jacobs also served as Chairman of the Board of Directors of KICAP Network Fund, a European (United Kingdom) hedge fund, from January 2001 through January 2006.